-Before we look at the benefits of MariaDB, let’s take a quick look at what MariaDB.
-MariaDB is an open source (OS) database management system (DBMS) that is MySQL–based.
+Before we look at the benefits of MariaDB, let’s take a quick look at what MariaDB is.
+MariaDB is an open source (OS) database management system (DBMS) that is MySQL-based.
 It is a development derivative or fork of MySQL and it can replace MySQL exceedingly well.
-MariaDB was developed after the world’s most popular open–source database, MySQL, and Oracle Corporation later acquired it.
-One of the biggest advantages of MariaDB is increasingly focussed on security for the database with the MariaDB team working all round to find and fix security issues for both MariaDB as well as MySQL.
+MariaDB was developed after the world’s most popular open-source database, MySQL, and Oracle Corporation later acquired it.
+One of the biggest advantages of MariaDB is increased focussed on security for the database with the MariaDB team working all round to find and fix security issues for both MariaDB as well as MySQL.
 As for compatibility, MariaDB is to be created as a database solution which enables one to move a MySQL database right into the MariaDB system conveniently.
 This brings us to the question why enterprises choose MariaDB over others, which is what the blog will cover:

 - MariaDB supports numerous engines: Aria, SphinxSE, TokuDB, FederatedX, ScaleDB, Spider, etc, in comparison to MySQL, perhaps even more than the common InnoDB to xtraDB, which is nearly equal to InnoDB, but comparatively powerful.

 - MariaDB is growing aggressively and continuously in comparison to MySQL.
 This is partly due to the fact that it is open source.
 Updates are sent out to end users faster compared to MySQL.